ruuda/blog/posts/a-type-system-for-rcl-part-4-the-typechecker.md

 between the two cases that the subtype check can run into.
 `Type(T)` means that we know statically that the type is `T`;
-`Defer(T)` means that we need to insert a runtime check, but if the check passes, then we have a value of type `T`.
+`Defer(T)` means that we need to insert a runtime check, and if the check passes, then we have a value of type `T`.

 The second workhorse of the typechecker is `is_subtype_of`.